 If you are a company or other corporate entity and/or you supply to us personal data of third parties such as your employees, affiliates, service providers or any other individuals, you shall be solely responsible to ensure that:

-• you bring this policy to the attention of such third parties;
+• you bring this notice to the attention of such third parties;

 • the provision of such personal data to us fully complies with applicable laws;